mysql/mysql-utilities/doc/command/proc.rst

 .. class:: ProcessGrep(matches, actions=[], use_regexp=False)

-   Class for searching the `INFORMATION_SCHEMA.PROCESSLIST`_ table on MySQL servers.
-It can both be used to do the actual search as well as generate a statement for doing the job.
+   This class searches the `INFORMATION_SCHEMA.PROCESSLIST`_ table for processes on MySQL servers and optionally kills them.
+It can both be used to actually perform the search or kill operation, or to generate the SQL statement for doing the job.

    To kill all queries with user 'mats', the following code can be used: